maxswart/dsi321_2025/README.md

 # Project Assessment Summary based on Report Excerpts

 The project focuses on developing a wildfire alert system to monitor the situation in Thailand in near real-time and support the National Disaster Management Subcommittee.
-This report details aspects of the system, its data governance framework, and some technical outcomes.
+This report details aspects of the system, its data governance framework, and technical outcomes.

 ### Part 1: Technical Work (90 points)